openfaas/docs/docs/deployment/kubernetes.md

 When creating new functions please use the templates with a suffix of `-armhf` such as `go-armhf` and `python-armhf` to ensure you get the correct versions for your devices.

+* You can run `faas-cli deploy` from anywhere using `--gateway` or `OPENFAAS_GATEWAY`
+* But you must build Docker images on a Raspberry Pi, not on your PC or laptop.
+* You need to use an `-armhf` template

 > Note: you cannot deploy the sample functions to ARM devices, but you can use the function store in the gateway UI or via `faas-cli store list --yaml https://raw.githubusercontent.com/openfaas/store/master/store-armhf.json`

 #### 64-bit ARM and AWS Graviton